dbca-wa/developer-guidance/README.md

 git remote add upstream https://github.com/dbca-wa/project_name.git
 ```

 Do all of your work on the fork, make a bunch of commits, push frequently, etc. Once a feature is done, use the GitHub UI to create a pull request from your fork to the upstream repository, so that it may be code reviewed.
-Developers might wish to work on specific features or fixes in a branch and then merge that branch to the master/main branch as needed, however the specific workflow can be defined by the project owner.
+Developers might wish to work on specific features or fixes in a branch and then merge that branch to the main branch as needed, however the specific workflow can be defined by the project owner.

 ## Docker